 (3) The commissioner may call upon the representative to establish why the representative should be permitted to appear in terms of this Rule.

-(4) A representative must tender any documents requested by the commissioner for the purposes of sub-rule (2), including constitutions, payslips, contracts of employment, documents and forms, recognition agreements and proof of membership of a trade union or employers’ organization.
+(4) A representative must tender any documents requested by the commissioner for the purposes of sub-rule (3), including constitutions, payslips, contracts of employment, documents and forms or recognition agreements and/or proof of membership of a trade union or employers’ organization.

-(5) Despite the provisions of sub-rule (1), a commissioner may exclude any person who is representing a party in any proceedings on the basis that they are a member of the same employers’ organization as an employer party, or a member of an employers’ organization that is a party to proceedings, if the commissioner, after enquiring into the matter and considering relevant representations, believes that—
+(5) Despite the provisions of sub-rule (1), a commissioner may exclude any person who is representing a party in any proceedings on the basis that they are a member of the same employers’ organization as an employer party, or a member of an employers’ organization that is a party to proceedings, if the commissioner, after enquiring into the matter and considering relevant representations, believes that –

-(a) the representative joined the employer’s organization for the purpose of representing parties in the Commission; or
+(a) the representative joined the employer’s organization for the purpose of representing parties at the Commission; or

-(b) the representative’s participation in the dispute resolution process—
+(b) the representative’s participation in the dispute resolution process–